doublesecretagency/craft-googlemaps/docs/dynamic-maps/api.md

 ```
 :::

-In the examples above, you can see that we are _chaining_ methods together in order to build a map.
+You'll notice that we are _chaining_ methods together in order to build a map.
 There are several methods in the API, which can be chained in any order necessary.

-For complete information, see the page regarding [Chaining...](/dynamic-maps/chaining/)
+To get a better understanding of how it works, read more on [Chaining](/dynamic-maps/chaining/).

 ## Supported Languages